bacataBorisov/Sowify/README.md

 <img width="400" alt="warning_message" src="https://github.com/user-attachments/assets/6a1abb05-d067-4a3d-90ca-f0601224cf9c">

-- Tap "x" button to clear the screen
+- "x" button clears the screen
-- The last two buttons are used to reboot or power off the Raspberry Pi.
+- Last two buttons reboot or power off the Raspberry Pi.
 If you have your scripts configured to run on start-up, once the RPi has boot it will connect automatically to the app.
 Otherwise, you may need to start MQTT server, sowify_clien.py and mediator.py manually